BlackPythonDevs/blackpythondevs.com/_posts/2024-05-25-abigail-mesrenyame-dogbe-wins-inaugural-outstanding-pylady-award.md

 ---
-layout: "post"
-lang: "en"
-author: "Anotida Expected Msiiwa"
+author: Anotida Expected Msiiwa
-title: "Abigail Mesrenyame Dogbe Honored with Inaugural Outstanding PyLady Award"
 date: 2024-01-25
+description: Meet Abigail Mesrenyame Dogbe, a dedicated member of Black Python Devs and recipient of the Inaugural Outstanding PyLady award.
+Learn how her exceptional contributions to open-source community are inspiring women in STEM.
-featured_image: "/assets/images/opa_winners_2024.png"
+featured_image: /assets/images/opa_winners_2024.png
+lang: en
+layout: post
+title: Abigail Mesrenyame Dogbe Honored with Inaugural Outstanding PyLady Award
 ---

 Every year, the PyLadies community recognizes individuals for their remarkable contributions to the open-source community with the [Inaugural Outstanding PyLady award](https://kit.pyladies.com/en/latest/global/award.html).
 This year, we are thrilled to announce that [Abigail Mesrenyame Dogbe](https://mesrenyamedogbe.hashnode.dev), a dedicated member of Black Python Devs, has been honored with this prestigious award at PyCon 2024 in Pittsburgh, PA.